PrayagTandon/gpt-3_landing-page/README.md

-# Nike landing page with Tailwind CSS
+# Open AI landing page

-Build a Beautiful Landing page for a Shoe website using Tailwind CSS, ReactJS and Vite.
+Build a Beautiful Landing page for an AI website using SCSS and ReactJS.

 ## Table of contents